Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 chmod permissionreceiver+typeofpermissions file

-The permissionreceiver can be a for all, g for group, o for others, and u for user.
-Typeofpermissions can be r for read, w for write, and x for execute.
+The permission receiver can be a for all, g for group, o for others, and u for the user.
+Typeofpermissions can be r for read, w for write, and x for executing.
 For instance, a command:

 chmod go+rwx DemoFile.TXT